ofernandopro/nodejs-app/README.md

-# Aplicacao-NodeJS
+# NodeJS-app

-Desenvolvendo API baseado no Product Hunt em JavaScript utilizando NodeJS, MongoDB e ExpressJS.
+API developed based on Product Hunt with JavaScript using NodeJS, MongoDB and ExpressJS.